|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

 Anticipate obstacles that may occur.
 Things don't usually run perfectly, and anything can (and sometimes does) happen.
 Be prepared to overcome possible barriers.
 A hurdler doesn't worry about tripping over hurdles; she hurdles them.
 You must be ready to also.

 Community Building Institute at Xavier University features success stories that focus on volunteer involvement in building community.

 Idealist, a project of Action without Borders, posts volunteer opportunities around the globe.
 Topical discussion boards include a volunteering focus.

-Independent Sector is a national leadership forum, working to encourage philanthropy, volunteering, not-for-profit initiative and citizen action that help us better serve people and communities.
+Independent Sector is a national leadership forum that encourages philanthropy, volunteering, not-for-profit initiative, and citizen action that help us better serve people and communities.